-The ‘hands clasped in front’ body language gesture is displayed in three main ways.
-Clasped hands in front of the face, on a desk or a lap and, whilst standing, over the lower abdomen.
+The ‘hands clasped in front’ body language gesture is displayed in three major ways.
+Clasped hands in front of the face, hands clasped on a desk or a lap and, whilst standing, hands clasped over the lower abdomen.

-When a person does this gesture, they are exercising some sort of ‘self-restraint’.
+When a person assumes this gesture, they are exercising some sort of ‘self-restraint’.
 They’re symbolically ‘clenching’ themselves back and withholding a negative reaction, usually anxiety or frustration.

-The higher the person clenches his hands whilst standing, the more negative he is feeling.
+The higher the person clenches their hands whilst standing, the more negative they are feeling.

-People assume this gesture when they fail to convince the other person.
-Also, they’re anxious about what they’re saying or hearing.
-While talking to them, you should try moving the conversation in a different direction or ask questions.
+People often assume this gesture when they cannot convince the other person.
+Also, when they are anxious about what they’re saying or hearing.
+When you’re talking to them, try moving the conversation in a different direction, or ask questions.